cdot/SVGcut/README.md

 is set to 1.

 There are some limitations:
-- You may have to use the "Path->Object to Path" command to convert some objects (such as text) into paths.
+- You may have to use the "Path↘Object to Path" command to convert some objects (such as text) into paths.
 - Colour can be confusing.
 Beware of creating paths the same colour as their background, or that are covered by other objects.
 - Stroke width is also ignored, so you are recommended to set a very small stroke width.